 Students 16 or 17 years of age are welcome to attend GED classes with official authorization form from the Linn-Benton-Lincoln County Educational Service District.
 To obtain the official authorization please visit www.lblesd.k12.or.us/homeschool/.
 Parents/guardians must fill out and sign the form and return it to the school district.
 Authorization papers will be sent back to you within 1-2 weeks.
 Authorization approval documentation forms must be presented at orientation or the first day of class.

-We also offer GED/Basic Skills classes in Spanish.
+We also offer GED/Basic Skills classes in Spanish during certain terms.
+Check the most recent Course Schedule for class availability.

 Contact officeofinstruction@oregoncoast.edu for information on days, times, and locations of classes.

 GED & Adult General Education Orientations